Mode of study:

 There will be some external assessments in the core units and a practical assessment that combine with the course work in determining the final grade.

-English and Mathematics assessed at Entry 3 or above by College assessment.
+Including a GCSE at grade 3/D (or equivalent) as a minimum in English OR English and Mathematics assessed at Entry 3 or above by College assessment.

 Mature applicants may be considered on relevant experience without having the required entry requirements.
 However, an interview will always be required.